soronity/Assembly-projects/assembly#/specification.md

 # Assembly# Language Specification

-Syntax is an amalgamation of C# and my wackiness
+Syntax is an amalgamation of C# and my over-the-top desire for super explicit and understandable code

-## Instructions

 | **Type** | **Encoding** |
 |:---------|:-------------|